avnes/ansible-role-tint2/README.md

 ```
 config_owner:
   String (mandatory) to specify the Linux user that should have tint2 setup for them.

+launcher_item_app:
+  List (mandatory) to specify which applications to add to the tint2 launcher.
 ```

-More variables are found in defaults/main.yml, and of most them are used with the tint2.j2 template.
+More variables (optional) are found in defaults/main.yml, and the rest of them are used with the tint2rc.j2 template.

 ## Dependencies